-The Nevada Department of Taxation more specifically describes the MBT as a quarterly payroll tax.
+The MBT is a quarterly state payroll tax.
 The tax is due on the last day of the first month following the end of a payroll quarter.
 For example, for the quarter running from July 1st to September 30th, the return and payment are due on October 31st.
 Your business will be automatically registered for the MBT when it registers with the Employment Security Division.
 The ESD will then start sending your business the MBT tax returns.
 (Note: your registration for the MBT is with the Department of Taxation, not the ESD.)

 For purposes of the MBT, gross wages are defined as total wages paid by an employer during a calendar quarter including tips.
 (The amount should match up with the amount you list on the appropriate ESD form in relation to unemployment compensation reporting.)

-The MBT rate is 1.17%.
-However, the MBT is assessed for a given calendar quarter only if taxable wages for that quarter exceed $62,500, as follows:
+As of July 2015, the MBT rate is 1.475%.
+However, the MBT is assessed for a given calendar quarter only if taxable wages for that quarter exceed $50,000, as follows:

-In short, in Nevada, unlike many other states, the legal form of your business is not so important for determining how—or if—your business is taxed by the state.
-Instead, the more important issue in Nevada is whether your business has employees.
+In short, in Nevada, unlike many other states, when it comes to determining how your business is taxed, the legal form of the business is potentially less important than whether your business has employees.

-For further guidance on Nevada’s modified business tax, check the Department of Taxation website, and for guidance on the gaming tax, check the State Gaming Control Board website.
+For further guidance on Nevada’s modified business tax, check the State of Nevada Department of Taxation, and for guidance on the gaming tax, check the State Gaming Control Board.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).

 Updated: June 18, 2018